sovetnik/vim-hanami/README.md

 # vim-hanami

-Hanami support plugin for vim that gives you faster navigation between semantically associated files, like Entity -> Repository or Spec -> Entity.
+Hanami support plugin for vim that gives you faster navigation between semantically associated files, like Action <-> View, Entity -> Repository or Spec -> Entity.

 ## Installation